We may make money off one of the links below at no additional cost to you.

 “Fetish Costumes Only!
 No Casual Street Clothes!
 No Jeans!”
 If you’ve ever considered going to a kink event but hesitated because of seemingly strict dress codes like this one, you’re not alone.
-The good news is that it’s very unlikely you’ll need to buy a closet full of fetish wear to attend a BDSM party.
+The good news is that it’s very unlikely you’ll need to buy a closet full of fetish wear to attend a BDSM party or even a BDSM convention.
 With a little creativity, you can whip up something perfectly suitable using what you already own.

 When Vagabond and I met, I had never been to a kink event and was terrified to go to one, in part because I had no idea what to wear.
 As a newbie, I saw the dress codes as intimidating and needlessly exclusionary.
 Vagabond was an experienced party-goer and assured me I had nothing to worry about, but as the rule-bound person I am, I remained convinced I would be ejected on sight if I didn’t find the right outfit.